 There is no doubt about the need for programs like the Family Preservation Project.
-There are 68,000 children in Oregon who have had an incarcerated parent, and 80 percent of women who are incarcerated are mothers.
+There are nearly 58,000 children in Oregon who have had an incarcerated parent, and 80 percent of women who are incarcerated are mothers.
 Kids who are able to maintain their relationship with their incarcerated parent do better in school and have fewer health and behavioral problems.
 And incarcerated parents who are allowed to maintain relationships with their children are less likely to re-offend than those who don’t have this opportunity.

 Oregon lawmakers are now considering whether to continue the Family Preservation Project.
 SB 720 would provide funding to continue this vital program that strengthens families and reduces trauma for children.
 This program made a huge difference to my family, and I urge legislators to vote YES on SB 720.

 Note: This blog was originally posted in February 2020.
 It has been updated to include the current bill number.